Albert Kelly: Hull F.C.

 He was also named in the 2017 Super League Dream Team and finishing as Man of Steel runner up 2017.

 In 2018 footage emerged of Kelly verbally abusing a female McDonald's employee while intoxicated.
 Hull FC released a statement a few days later saying the incident had been dealt with internally.

 Brisbane Broncos

 Kelly joined Brisbane on a train and trial contract ahead of the 2021 NRL season.
 He spent the early part of 2021 playing for the Souths Logan Magpies in the Hostplus Cup.
 While playing for the Magpies in March 2021, Kelly suffered a laceration to his right ear after clashing heads with another player.

 He was selected in the halves to replace the dropped Anthony Milford ahead of the round 11 fixture against the Sydney Roosters.

 On 3 April 2022, it was announced that Kelly had been placed under investigation by the Brisbane club after video footage emerged which showed Kelly being involved in a drunken fight with teammate Payne Haas.

+Redcliffe Dolphins

+On 18 January 2023, Kelly signed a contract to join Redcliffe in the Queensland Cup.

+Souths Magpies

+In November 2023, Kelly signed a contract to join Souths Magpies in the Queensland Cup.